Table of Contents

 - 20 types of amino acids and 5 types of nucleotides exist.

-- Phospholipids have a phosphorylated nitrogenous compound.
+- Phospholipids contain a phosphorylated nitrogenous compound and are important membrane components.

 - Proteins